STANDARD TERMS AND CONDITIONS FOR SHIPBROKING SERVICES

 Client means the person who requests Services from the Company or responds to the Company in relation to the provision of the Services.
 Where such party is acting as a Representative, references in these Conditions to the Client will also include the Principal.

-Company means Braemar ACM Shipbroking Limited and/or any of its Affiliates with whom the Client engages for the provision of the Services.
+Company means Braemar Shipbroking Limited and/or any of its Affiliates with whom the Client engages for the provision of the Services.

 Conditions means these terms and conditions as amended from time to time in accordance with clause 19.1.